Caleb Daniels: College career

 Daniels averaged 6.4 points, 2.2 rebounds, and 1.5 assists per game as a freshman.
 On March 9, 2019, he scored a career-high 36 points in a 82–79 loss to Wichita State.
 As a sophomore, Daniels averaged 16.9 points, 5.3 rebounds and 3.3 assists per game, although Tulane finished 4–27.
 Following the season, he declared for the 2019 NBA draft and worked out for the Boston Celtics.
 Daniels ultimately opted to transfer to Villanova, citing a pickup game against Collin Gillespie as the deciding factor, and sat out the 2019–20 season as a redshirt.

 In early January 2021, Daniels was one of two Villanova players who tested positive for COVID-19, forcing the program to shut down for two weeks.
 He averaged 9.6 points, 2.2 rebounds and 1.2 assists per game as a redshirt junior.
 In April 2021, Daniels was diagnosed with myocarditis and was instructed to avoid most basketball activities.
 Over the summer, he only practiced free throw shooting and his heart was monitored.
 By September, no abnormalities were detected by MRIs and stress tests, and Daniels was cleared to resume normal basketball activities.
 In part due to lack of conditioning, he was relegated to a sixth man role going into the season.
 On March 1, 2022, Daniels scored 20 points in a 76–74 win against ninth-ranked Providence.
+After returning for his super-senior season, Daniels averaged 14.2 points and 4.2 rebounds per game.

+Professional career

+Sioux Falls Skyforce (2023–2025)

+After going undrafted in the 2023 NBA draft, Daniels joined the Miami Heat for the 2023 NBA Summer League and on August 11, 2023, he signed with the team.
+However, he was waived on September 27, 2023.
+On October 30, he joined the Sioux Falls Skyforce.

+After joining them for the 2024 NBA Summer League, Daniels signed with the Heat on September 26, 2024, but was waived on October 10.
+On October 28, he rejoined the Skyforce.

+BC Oostende (2025–present)

+On March 31, 2025, he signed with Filou Oostende of the BNXT League.